yannick-cw/poc_analyzer/README.md

 One more interesting result was, that the model building process for support vector machines, j48 tree and SVM for text data took more than 12 hours.
 So we decided that they are not practically for our approach, because we want faster startup times.

 In the end performance wise and by looking at the classification results we chose to use our naive bayes implementation, the bayes net, the k-nearest neighbors and the bayes multinomial for text data algorithms in our running project.
+Thereby we provide some diversity in results and the user decides which algorithm to trust.

+Altogether we are really happy with almost 80% correct classified data, the first tries ended in the 60% area and we tweaked a lot of parameters to get this 20% increase.

+### Future Ideas
+##### Add more Input possibilities
+It would be very interesting to also include Facebook posts or texts from different social media sited.
+Furthermore twitter and facebook data could also be used to train the models.
+##### Improve classification through user response
+Another improvement would be to have a back channel from the user.
+The user could say if the classification seems to be correct and the model could be continually trained to create better results.

+##### Run multiple algorithms in sequence to improve results
+One way to push the correct classified percentage over 80% could be to include multiple algorithms in a single classification.
+Unfortunately there was no time left to implement this feature.
+##### Allow generic classes to classify to
+In the long run we could imagine to allow generic classes, not only democrats or republicans.
+There would only be small changes necessary to achieve that, because most of the code is already build to allow any classes.